Eli's Story

 Book Synopsis Eli's Story by : Meri-Jane Rochelson

 Download or read book Eli's Story written by Meri-Jane Rochelson and published by Wayne State University Press.
-This book was released on 2018-08-06 with total page 317 pages.
+This book was released on 2018-08-06 with total page 289 pages.
 Available in PDF, EPUB and Kindle.
-Book excerpt: Eli’s Story: A Twentieth-Century Jewish Life is first and foremost a biography.
-Its subject is Eli G. Rochelson, MD (1907–1984), author Meri-Jane Rochelson’s father.
-At its core is Eli’s story in his own words, taken from an interview he did with his son, Burt Rochelson, in the mid-1970s.
-The book tells the story of a man whose life and memory spanned two world wars, several migrations, an educational odyssey, the massive disruption of the Holocaust, and finally, a frustrating yet ultimately successful effort to restore his professional credentials and identity, as well as reestablish family life.
-Eli’s Story contains a mostly chronological narration that embeds the story in the context of further research.
-It begins with Eli’s earliest memories of childhood in Kovno and ends with his death, his legacy, and the author’s own unanswered questions that are as much a part of Eli’s story as his own words.
-The narrative is illuminated and expanded through Eli’s personal archive of papers, letters, and photographs, as well as research in institutional archives, libraries, and personal interviews.
-Rochelson covers Eli’s family’s relocation to southern Russia; his education, military service, and first marriage after he returned to Kovno; his and his family’s experiences in the Dachau, Stutthof, and Auschwitz concentration camps—including the deaths of his wife and child; his postwar experience in the Landsberg Displaced Persons (DP) camp, and his immigration to the United States, where he determinedly restored his medical credentials and started a new family.
+Book excerpt: Biography of a Jewish doctor who survived and triumphed over the horrors of the Holocaust.
+Eli's Story: A Twentieth-Century Jewish Life is first and foremost a biography.
+Its subject is Eli G. Rochelson, MD (1907–1984), author Meri-Jane Rochelson's father.
+At its core is Eli's story in his own words, taken from an interview he did with his son, Burt Rochelson, in the mid-1970s.
+The book tells the story of a man whose life and memory spanned two world wars, several migrations, an educational odyssey, the massive upheaval of the Holocaust, and finally, a frustrating yet ultimately successful effort to restore his professional credentials and identity, as well as reestablish family life.
+Eli's Story contains a mostly chronological narration that embeds the story in the context of further research.
+It begins with Eli's earliest memories of childhood in Kovno and ends with his death, his legacy, and the author's own unanswered questions that are as much a part of Eli's story as his own words.
+The narrative is illuminated and expanded through Eli's personal archive of papers, letters, and photographs, as well as research in institutional archives, libraries, and personal interviews.
+Rochelson covers Eli's family's relocation to southern Russia; his education, military service, and first marriage after he returned to Kovno; his and his family's experiences in the Dachau, Stutthof, and Auschwitz concentration camps—including the deaths of his wife and child; his postwar experience in the Landsberg Displaced Persons (DP) camp, and his immigration to the United States, where he determinedly restored his medical credentials and started a new family.
 Rochelson recognizes that both the effort of reconstructing events and the reality of having personal accounts that confirm and also differ from each other in detail, make the process of gap-filling itself a kind of fiction—an attempt to shape the incompleteness that is inherent to the story.
-In the epilogue, the author reminds readers that the stories of lives don’t have clear chronologies.
+In the epilogue, the author reminds readers that the stories of lives don't have clear chronologies.
 They go off in many directions, and in some ways they never end.
-An earlier reviewer said of the book, "Eli’s Story combines the care of a scholar with the care of a daughter."
+An earlier reviewer said of the book, "Eli's Story combines the care of a scholar with the care of a daughter."
 Both scholars and general readers interested in Holocaust narratives will be moved by this monograph.

 Eli's Story Related Books